dannyochoa/csmub499.MasterScheduler-Generate/README.md

   - [X] User can generate a schedule
   - [X] User can tell if a schedule has been generated

-**Optional Nice-to-have Stories**
-  - [ ] User can download Schedule
-  - [ ] User can upload .csv files to add students, teachers, classes, and sections

 ## Schema

 ### Models